Ron Padgett

-Ron Padgett (born June 17, 1942, Tulsa, Oklahoma) is an American poet, essayist, fiction writer, translator, and a member of the New York School.
+Ron Padgett (born June 17, 1942) is an American poet, essayist, fiction writer, translator, and a member of the New York School.
 Great Balls of Fire, Padgett's first full-length collection of poems, was published in 1969.
 He won a 2009 Shelley Memorial Award.
 In 2018, he won the Frost Medal from the Poetry Society of America.

 Early life and education

 Padgett’s father was a bootlegger in Tulsa, Oklahoma.
 He influenced many of Padgett's works, particularly in the writer's taste for independence and a willingness to deviate from rules, even his own.
 This would later be described as a stubborn streak of boyishness, allowing a wry innocence in his poetry.

 Padgett started writing poetry at the age of 13.
 In an interview, the poet said that he was inspired to write when a girl he had a big crush on did not return his affection.
 In high school, Padgett became interested in visual arts while continuing to write poetry.
 He befriended Joe Brainard, the visual artist who also became a well-known writer.
 They, with fellow Central High student Dick Gallup, co-founded the avant-garde literary journal The White Dove Review.
 Padgett and Gallup solicited work for The White Dove from Black Mountain and Beat Movement writers such as Allen Ginsberg, Jack Kerouac, LeRoi Jones, Paul Blackburn, Gilbert Sorrentino, and Robert Creeley.
 After five issues, Padgett, on his way to college, retired the White Dove.

 In 1960, Padgett left Tulsa to study at Columbia College in New York City.
 At that time he was interested in Pound, Rimbaud, the Black Mountain poets, and the Beats but soon he fell under the spell of the New York School, particularly the poetry of Frank O'Hara, John Ashbery, James Schuyler, and Kenneth Koch.
 In an interview, Padgett said that he went to Columbia partly because Ginsberg and Kerouac had gone there.
 After receiving his B.A.
 (1964), Padgett briefly studied creative writing at Wagner College with Kay Boyle, Howard Nemerov, and Koch.
 On a Fulbright Fellowship (Paris, 1965–66) he studied 20th-century French poetry.